Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 ### NMEA output

 Zubax GNSS 2 reports sensor data using the following standard NMEA sentences.
-Please also refer to the list of configuration parameters below to see what can be asjusted if necessary.
+Please also refer to the list of configuration parameters below to see what can be adjusted if necessary.

 More information on NMEA can be found here: <http://www.catb.org/gpsd/NMEA.html>.